Teignmouth seafront is alive with art this weekend as the 16th annual sculpture trail goes up in the glorious sunshine.

 The town is so rich in artists that two (socially distanced) collectives have formed to make work for the show.
 The Rose Collective have created a response to fast fashion and the artists who exhibit at Voyage Fair Trade have been inspired by the resurgence of nature over lockdown.

+Usually there are at least 10 community sculptures, unfortunately the pandemic has reduced this number.
+But TRAIL does have one colourful entry from Montgomery School in Exeter, made by the Early Years children and their Teignmouthian teacher Sarah Pratt.
 ‘Flower Fest’ by Teignmouth’s Make It Thursday represents the older community.
 This carers group (oldest participant 97 years young) have made dozens of flowers from drinks cans, at home over lockdown.
 Since lockdown has eased, they have brought all these flowers together to create a shiny, sparkly explosion of colour.

 TRAIL is free and the perfect socially distanced day out.
 The ingenious and thought-provoking sculptures delight passers-by and the wonderful South Devon coastline creates the perfect backdrop.